MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-with-managed-identity.md

 ## Set the managed identity policy in Azure Data Explorer

-In order to use the managed identity to ingest data into Kusto, the `NativeIngestion` policy must be allowed for the selected managed identity.
+In order to use the managed identity to ingest data into Kusto, the `NativeIngestion` usage must be allowed for the selected managed identity.
-The policy can be defined in the Cluster or Database level of the target Kusto cluster.
+The usage can be defined in the Cluster level or Database level Managed Identity policy of the target Kusto cluster.
 Replace `<Managed identity principal Id>` with the object id of the managed Id you with to use.

 For database level run: